isaamos/Auto-Helmet-Bully/README.md

 # Auto-Helmet-Bully, Bully Lua Script for Derpy's Script Loader
 Enhance your Bully Scholarship Edition experience with this Lua script for Derpy's Script Loader.
 Automatically manage helmets and hats: put on the helmet when riding a moped, remove when dismounting.
-Optional removal of existing hats allows for a hat-free look.
 Easily customize for different hats.

 This Lua script is designed to work with Derpy's Script Loader and is intended for use with Bully: Scholarship Edition.
 Building upon the foundation of RanggaBS/BULLY-Lua-Scripts, this script fixes the feature: automatically wearing and removing a helmet when getting on and off a moped in the game.